CMU-17-214/f2025/README.md

 Our TAs also provide additional office hours each week; see details in the calendar.

-The instructor have an open door policy: If the instructor's office doors are open and no-one else is meeting with us, we are happy to answer any course-related questions.
-Feel free to email us for appointments; we are also available over Zoom.
+The instructor has an open door policy: if the instructor's office door is open and no-one else is meeting with him, he is happy to answer any course-related questions.
+Feel free to email any of the course staff for appointments; we are also available over Zoom.

 ## <a name=calendar></a>Calendar